Next: Layered media

 If the ray emerges at the surface,

-we can measure the distance that it has traveled,
+we can measure the distance

-the time it took, and its apparent speed .
+it took, and its apparent speed

 A well-known estimate